IELTS Listening- Some Tips

-The IELTS Listening section is one of a kind.
+The Listening section of IELTS is one of a kind.
 It tests a lot many other things apart from ability to understand the English Language, such as analytical skills, ability to process information provided etc. This section can be easy as well as difficult due to the multiplicity of instructions in this section.
-Most other sections in IELTS have instructions right at the beginning, but the Listening section has instructions in-between sections, on how to go about answering a given question.
+Most other sections in this test have instructions right at the beginning, but the Listening section has instructions in-between sections, on how to go about answering a given question.
 Also, there are many different question types in the Listening section, ranging from matching, short-answer questions, graphs, plans, and maps.

 IELTS Listening Tips

 2. Primarily British or Australian accents are used in most of the audio in the Listening test.
 See that you are familiar with the two accents.
 This is especially useful for the non-native speakers of English.
 Listen to some British music.
 Watch the British and Australian channels which will help you in listening practice.
-This is one of the most important IELTS Listening tips.
+This is one of the most important Listening tips.

-3. One of the most important IELTS Listening tips is to use as many free audio samples for practice that are available for listening.
+3. One of the most important Listening tips is to use as many free audio samples for practice that are available for listening.
 Use a headphone to listen attentively to the conversations and adhere to time while answering questions, so as to get the feel of the examination beforehand.

 4. Pay special importance to letters and numbers and their pronunciations.
 Different people of different accents pronounce numbers and alphabets in different ways.
 You need to get used to how this is done.
 Try to listen to them online and guess what they are saying.
-There are questions in the IELTS which have factual questions based on these.
+There are questions in the test which have factual questions based on these.
 You don't want to lose out on the marks.

-5. One of the unconventional IELTS Listening tips for you is to learn the different idioms and phrases that are used in other accents.
+5. One of the unconventional Listening tips for you is to learn the different idioms and phrases that are used in other accents.
 For example British use phrases that are very different from Americans and Australians.
 Canadians use a different set of phrases altogether.
 You will come to know of these once you take practice tests from different countries.
 You can also read some books about what expressions mean to different people.
 For example using 'lorry' for 'truck' or 'advert' for 'advertisements'.

-6. The Listening section in IELTS is also a test for understanding if a test-taker is efficient in picking out an opinion out of a conversation.
+6. The Listening test is also a test for understanding if a test-taker is efficient in picking out an opinion out of a conversation.
 What is the difference between an opinion-oriented conversation/speech or an argumentative speech?
 This is something the Listening section is most likely to evaluate.
 Learn to distinguish between the two.
 Learn to identify the intonation of people.
 If the pitch is high you know it is a question or a probable sign of anger and stress.
 If it is low then you know it is statement.

-7. As mentioned earlier, IELTS Listening section is full of instructions.
+7. As mentioned earlier, this section is full of instructions.
 If you have been asked not to write in more than three words, you need to stick to that paradigm.
 You must also understand that the question has been asked only because there is a possible answer to it.
 You just need to probe a bit more and reach the final answer.
 IELTS is designed to test whether the test-taker is able to follow specific instructions or not.
-This is a one of the most vital IELTS Listening tips that usually goes unheeded by students.
+This is a one of the most vital Listening tips that usually goes unheeded by students.

-8. Focus on other parameters too, such as familiarizing yourself with flow charts, pie charts, graphs, bar charts etc. You may be asked questions based on these in the IELTS Listening section.
+8. Focus on other parameters too, such as familiarizing yourself with flow charts, pie charts, graphs, bar charts etc. You may be asked questions based on these in the Listening section.

-Keep these important IELTS Listening tips in mind.
+Keep these important tips in mind.
 During the day of the test, keep yourself calm.
 Don't go by naysayers especially those who say the test is difficult since it is as difficult as you want it to be!